 |Yes – each index tracks a different basket of securities, which come with different levels of risks and exposure. |

-For example, if you are already invested in an ASX200 ETF with BetaShares, there’s little benefit for your portfolio to invest in an ASX200 ETF with iShares – these ultimately track the same thing and don’t offer any diversification!
+If you already invested in an ASX200 ETF with BetaShares, there’s little benefit for your portfolio to invest in an ASX200 ETF with iShares – these ultimately track the same investments and don’t offer any diversification!

 Passive ETFs simply track an index and therefore have a lower cost.

-It is important to consider the trade volume and buy/sell spread, as this can indicate there is sufficient trading activity and demand for the ETF.
+It is important to consider the trade volume and buy/sell spread, as this can indicate there is sufficient trading activity and demand in the ETF.

 Want an easy way to compare?

-With over 243 ETFs available through the Australian sharemarket, this is an unrealistic number to easily compare and can often be a pain point for investors.
+With over 265 ETFs available through the Australian share market, this is an unrealistic number to easily compare and can often be a pain point for investors.

 As a Bell Direct client, you can access the Bell Direct ETF Filter which enables investors to simply compare ETFs by performance, fees, asset class, sector, issuer and ICR, and choose the right one for your portfolio.